 NEW YORK, NY, USA, 20 June 2023—With more than US$5 trillion per year in global economic stimulus and infrastructure spending forecasted annually, infrastructure investments in Canada and the United Kingdom are most likely to deliver positive societal, economic, or environmental benefits, according to the newly launched Infrastructure for Good barometer presented by Deloitte Global.

 A ground-breaking research initiative by Economist Impact supported by Deloitte and Duke University’s Nicholas Institute for Energy, Environment & Sustainability, the barometer benchmarks the capacity of 30 countries to sustainably deliver efficient and quality infrastructure that addresses critical social, economic, and environmental needs.

-Overall, the barometer revealed that most countries prioritize governance and planning, however the execution and financing of infrastructure projects are often insufficient to deliver positive social outcomes.
-Less than a quarter of the countries analyzed conduct strategic social assessments and 24 of 30 countries do not require projects to assess social impact.
+Overall, the barometer revealed that most countries prioritise governance and planning, however the execution and financing of infrastructure projects are often insufficient to deliver positive social outcomes.
+Less than a quarter of the countries analysed conduct strategic social assessments and 24 of 30 countries do not require projects to assess social impact.

 For more information, please visit the Infrastructure for Good hub: https://impact.economist.com/projects/infrastructure-for-good/

 About Economist Impact

 Economist Impact combines the rigor of a think-tank with the creativity of a media brand to engage a globally influential audience.
 We believe that evidence-based insights can open debate, broaden perspectives, and catalyze progress.
 The services offered by Economist Impact previously existed within The Economist Group as separate entities, including EIU Thought Leadership, EIU Public Policy, EIU Health Policy, Economist Events and SignalNoise.